hjdhjd/homebridge-unifi-protect/README.md

 ### Features
 - ***Easy* configuration - all you need is your UniFi Protect controller IP address, username, and password to get started.** The defaults work quite well for the vast majority of users.
 When you want more, there are [additional options](https://github.com/hjdhjd/homebridge-unifi-protect/blob/main/docs/FeatureOptions.md) you can play with, if you choose.

-- **Full HomeKit support for the UniFi Protect ecosystem.** All generally available UniFi Protect devices are supported, including cameras (with tamper detection on supported models), chimes, doorbells, lights, sensors (including SuperLink sensors), and Viewports.
+- **Full HomeKit support for the UniFi Protect ecosystem.** All generally available UniFi Protect devices are supported, including cameras (with tamper detection and ambient light sensors on supported models), chimes, doorbells, lights, sensors (including the growing SuperLink family, such as fobs, glass break sensors, and relays), and Viewports.

 - **[Complete HomeKit Secure Video support for all UniFi Protect cameras.](https://github.com/hjdhjd/homebridge-unifi-protect/blob/main/docs/HomeKitSecureVideo.md)** Complete HomeKit Secure Video support, without the need for additional plugins or software beyond FFmpeg.
 Another community first - all without the need for additional tools to get a complete solution.
 Third party cameras using an AI Port are also fully supported.

 - **Third-party camera support.** ONVIF-compatible third-party cameras added to Protect are supported with some constraints: no motion sensor is exposed by the Protect controller, which means HKSV is unavailable for these cameras.
 However, if a third-party camera is paired with an AI Port, full HKSV support becomes available as the AI Port provides the necessary motion detection capabilities.

 - **Incredibly high performance.** I've spent the time to optimize the video streaming experience to ensure it feels very responsive, and *just works*.
+HBUP keeps a standing timeshift buffer of each camera that powers live viewing, HomeKit Secure Video, and snapshots...a big part of why live views start so quickly.
 For those that have hardware-accelerated CPUs and GPUs, live video stream load times using the Home app on iOS average at 0.2-0.3 seconds on a day-to-day basis, which is often better than the native UniFi Protect app!
 Supported hardware-accelerated platforms are currently: Apple Macs (both Intel and Apple Silicon), Intel Quick Sync Video-enabled CPUs, and Raspberry Pi 4.
 When not using hardware acceleration, or on slower systems, you can expect live video streams to load within 1-2 seconds.

 - **[Full UniFi Protect Doorbell support.](https://github.com/hjdhjd/homebridge-unifi-protect/blob/main/docs/Doorbell.md).** This plugin provides complete support for [UniFi Protect Doorbells](https://store.ui.com/us/en?category=cameras-doorbells).
 We support all features of UniFi Protect doorbells including - doorbell rings, two-way audio, package camera support, and the use of the onboard LCD screen for messages.
 Two-way audio has caveats you should be aware of.